tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 }
 ```

-We have somewhat generalized the "iterate over users" concern, and extracted
+Awesome!
+We have generalized the "iterate over users" concern, extracted
 and simplified the business logic without breaking the code.
-Great!

 But we're not done yet.
 We've only generalized `transformUsers` for any function
 that *takes a user and returns a user*, but why stop there?
 As it so happens, a